webplatform/docs/dom/Option/index.md

 }}
 }}
 {{Notes_Section
-|Notes====Remarks===
-Use this object to instantiate new '''option''' elements before adding them to a '''select''' element.
+|Notes=Use this object to instantiate new '''option''' elements before adding them to a '''select''' element.
 You can specify up to four optional arguments:
 {{{!}} class="wikitable"
 {{!}}-
 {{!}}sText